blairw/blair-colrev-workflow/README.md

 22. Run `colrev pdf-prep` to get CoLRev to process each of the PDFs, and then the status will update from `pdf_imported` to `pdf_prepared`.

+23. If updated to `pdf_needs_manual_preparation` then run `colrev pdf-prep-man`

-23. For screening full-texts, mark as:
+24. For screening full-texts, mark as:
 	- `rev_synthesized`
 	- `rev_included`
 	- `rev_excluded`